MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/edge-command-palette.md

 <!-- ====================================================================== -->
 ## Manage browser tabs

-Many useful tab-related commands are available in Edge Command Palette, such as:
+Many useful tab-related commands are available in Command Palette, such as:
 *  **Bookmark all tabs**
 *  **Move tab forward**
 *  **Open recently closed tab**
 *  **Search tabs**

 1. In Microsoft Edge, press `Ctrl`+`Shift`+`Space`.
-Edge Command Palette opens.
+Command Palette opens.

 1. Type the word **tab**, press `Down Arrow` or `Up Arrow` to select a command, and then press `Enter`.